-- development of a detailed work plan for REDDplus readiness preparations, - identification of partner organizations to conduct Stakeholder led information sharing and consultation - development or commissioning of effective awareness raising / training materials utilized existing stakeholder structures to implement consultation.
+- development of a detailed work plan for REDDplus readiness preparations, - identification of partner organizations to conduct Stakeholder led information sharing and consultation - development or commissioning of effective awareness raising / training materials

+Activity 1b-2: Broad information sharing on REDDplus through stakeholder based information sharing and consultation.
+The consultation process that surrounded the VPA utilized existing stakeholder structures to implement consultation.
 It is suggested that this process be developed again with the REDDplus Secretariat providing financial and technical support to stakeholder groups to enable them to undertake this.
 A training course on communicating REDDplus and climate change and should be developed to help broaden understanding of the process and improve its communication within stakeholder groups.
+The

-The Consultation and Participation Working Group should coordinate this process and ensure that different stakeholder groups are well informed and prepared for the process.
+Consultation and Participation Working Group should coordinate this process and ensure that different stakeholder groups are well informed and prepared for the process.